NOTE: PRODUCT PREVIOUSLY LISTED AS ID100B

-With our new 'Enviro' microchips, you can enjoy the benefits of our traditional TROVAN microchips in the 'In-needle-only' format.
+With our new 'Enviro' microchips, you can enjoy the benefits of our traditional TROVAN microchips, sometimes referred to as transponders or PIT tags (Passive Integrated Transponders), in the 'In-needle-only' format.
 This means less plastic waste.
 This is a great option if you want to reduce your environmental impact without paying a higher price.

 Want to find out more about 'Enviro' microchips? - Click Here